Skip to main content

 Use a key in a request

-Pass the key as the apiKey field in the JSON body.
-It is never sent as an Authorization header.
+Pass it as apiKey in the JSON body — never as an Authorization header.
+Every call also needs your userId and projectId.

 curl -X POST https://api.streampixel.io/pixelStripeApi/projects/upload-file \